callitwhatyouwannt13/WWW_DUET/ReadMe.md

 # DUET

-This folder contains source codes for the paper DUET: A Generic Framework for Finding Specific Secondary Elements in Data Streams.
+This folder contains source codes for the paper DUET: A Generic Framework for Finding Special Quadratic Elements in Data Streams.

 You can find the source codes of DUET used for each application in path '/HH', '/TH', and '/PP'.